ryantd42/NY-Legislative-Git/2023/A5223C-2023/bill.md

- Introduced  by M. of A. BEEPHAN -- read once and referred to the Commit- tee on Transportation -- committee discharged, bill  amended,  ordered reprinted as amended and recommitted to said committee
+ Introduced  by M. of A. BEEPHAN -- read once and referred to the Commit- tee on Transportation -- committee discharged, bill  amended,  ordered reprinted  as  amended  and recommitted to said committee -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the highway law, in relation to designating a portion of the  state  highway  system as the "Zone Sergeant James G. Sweeney New York State Police Memorial Bridge"
+ AN ACT to amend the highway law, in relation to designating a portion of the state highway system as the "Zone Sergeant James G. Sweeney  Memo- rial Bridge"

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The highway law is amended by adding a new section 344-o to read as follows:
-  §  344-O.  PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED AS THE "ZONE SERGEANT JAMES G. SWEENEY NEW YORK STATE POLICE MEMORIAL  BRIDGE".
- ALL  THAT PORTION OF THE STATE HIGHWAY SYSTEM CONSTITUTING THE EASTBOUND AND WESTBOUND BRIDGES ON INTERSTATE EIGHTY-FOUR EAST  AND  WEST  AT  THE JUNCTION  OF  LIME KILN ROAD EXITS, IN THE TOWN OF EAST FISHKILL, COUNTY OF DUTCHESS, CROSSING INTERSTATE ROUTE EIGHTY-FOUR SHALL  BE  DESIGNATED AND  KNOWN  AS THE "ZONE SERGEANT JAMES G. SWEENEY NEW YORK STATE POLICE MEMORIAL BRIDGE".
+  § 344-O. PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED  AS  THE "ZONE  SERGEANT  JAMES G. SWEENEY MEMORIAL BRIDGE".
+ALL THAT PORTION OF THE STATE HIGHWAY SYSTEM CONSTITUTING THE EASTBOUND AND WESTBOUND BRIDG- ES ON INTERSTATE EIGHTY-FOUR EAST AND WEST AT THE JUNCTION OF LIME  KILN ROAD  EXITS,  IN THE TOWN OF EAST FISHKILL, COUNTY OF DUTCHESS, CROSSING INTERSTATE ROUTE EIGHTY-FOUR SHALL BE DESIGNATED AND KNOWN AS THE  "ZONE SERGEANT JAMES G. SWEENEY MEMORIAL BRIDGE".
   §  2.
 The commissioner of transportation shall provide for the instal- lation and maintenance of adequate signing of the state  highway  system as  designated  pursuant  to  section one of this act.
 However, to avoid confusion and to limit any possible disruption of commerce,  the  desig- nation  called  for  pursuant to section one of this act shall be one of ceremonial nature and the official name of  such  bridge  shall  not  be changed as a result of this act.
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD09095-06-3
+  LBD09095-09-3